 Visual Merchandising - Fashion

-- project one will research and implement a macro trend, which serve to inspire store window concepts.
-This will be undertaken in a small- scale trend group photo shoot and harness material and product grouping.
+In project one you will research and implement a macro trend, which serves to inspire store window concepts.
+It will consist of a small- scale trend group photo shoot and harnessing material and product grouping.

-Please note that it is not advisable for students doing this course to enrol with the Visual Merchandising- Interiors as well, as both courses have the same structure, even thought they have different product emphasis.
+Please note that it is not advisable for students doing this course to enrol with the Visual Merchandising- Interiors short course as well, as both courses have the same structure, even thought they have different product emphasis.

 Entry requirements: None

 Julianne Lavery is a professional VM/Display consultant, trainer and lecturer

 - camera (or camera phone)